russelsantos19/100-days-of-code/log.md

 **Thoughts**:   I wonder how many percent of our coding time we gave to debugging errors?.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 62: August 27, 2020 Thursday

+**Today's Progress**:   I'd be able to sort the days of the week and make it always begin on Monday and so on whatever day you chose first.
+I also abled to display it in the select button and its reactive.

+**Thoughts**:   A short but productive and happy coding time.
+I think I can finished this project tomorrow.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)